rogerswt/clustering/README.md

 to get it to work for all files - in particular I pre-gated to allow blob.boundary() to be able to ignore some of the junk down low.
 1. __gate_scat()__.
 This was a cleanup gate, since I'd already used CD3 in the previous step.
+Again, a little fiddling was required to get this right.
-This was particularly helpful in a few cases (e.g. instances 73, 101, 106, ...) where the live gate snagged a few too many events with a bit of expression on the live/dead marker.
+This was particularly helpful in a few cases (e.g. instances 73, 101, 106, ...)
+where the live gate snagged a few too many events with a bit of expression on the live/dead marker.